 Serve on the E-Text Book Initiative Committee and Student Technology Board, when available.

-Serve as a student representative on the Technology Fee Committee.

-Meet once per month with the Chief Information Office and report to the U.S.S.
+Serve on the Information Technology Standing Committee.Meet once per month with all appointed non-voting advisory members of the Information Technology Committee.Three Senators At-Large

-Three Senators At-Large

-The Senator At-Large represents the greater student body in all committees available.
+The Senator At-Large represents the greater student body and campus initiatives. in all committees available.

 All students are eligible for this position.

-One Senator of Strategic Planning and Assessment

-Sit on the Strategic Planning Group, or equivalent committee, when available

-All students are eligible for this position.

-Responsibilities include, but are not limited to:

-If they will not be running for office in the next Congress, assist the Clerk of Elections in ensuring a fair and ethical elections process

-Coordinate surveys to gather feedback on initiatives from the student body.

-Assist the E.B.C. in creating a strategic plan for the current Congress.

 One Senator of First Year Experience

 The Senator of First Year Experience will be a student in their first year of study at the University of Wisconsin – Stout.